joshspicer/cosmo-workshop-wargames/README.md

     ...
 ```

-The file is divided into explanation what the program is used for, the correct syntax, as well as a variety of options that can be run.
+The file is divided into general program synopsis, what the program is used for, the correct syntax, as well as a variety of options that can be utlized.
+You can use the arrow keys to scroll through a man page, and can press `q` to quit out.

 ### Options